-MLM (Mnogozelewoi Laboratorny Modul, Multipurpose Laboratory Module) is a new multipurpose module of the russian segment of the International space station ISS.
+MLM-U (Mnogozelewoi Laboratorny Modul - Usovershenstvovanny, Multipurpose Laboratory Module - Upgrade) is a multipurpose module of the Russian segment of the International space station ISS.
 MLM is built using the module, which was once slated to become the UDM (Universal Docking Module), which was in turn modified from the FGB-2 module, which was the back up of the central FGB module.

 The MLM module will accommodate both service systems for the Russian segment of the ISS and scientific payloads.
 The European-built ERA manipulator and the DMS-R multifunction computer will also be installed onboard.

-Following are the requirements set for the FGB 2-based MLM as derived from the input data:
+Following requirements were set for the FGB 2-based MLM as derived from the input data:

 Functions to Support Russian Segment: